-Daniela studied Gastronomy and Culinary Arts in Le Cordon Bleu in Lima, Peru and graduated in 2005.
-After two years of working in some of the best restaurants in Lima, Daniela was chosen to direct the culinary program of a newly founded culinary institute, marking the beginning of her experience in the educational field.
+In the earlier years of her career, Daniela studied Gastronomy and Culinary Arts at Le Cordon Bleu in Lima, Peru, graduating with honors in 2005.
+After two years of working in some of the best restaurants in Lima, she was offered to direct the culinary program of a newly founded culinary institute, being this, the beginning of her experience in the educational field.